CharlieC04/QiskitAI/README.md

 ### Fine-Tuning

 The script for fine tuning can be found at ```Training/tune/fine_tune.py```.
 The base code generation model used was the Starcoder2 3B model, which can be found [here](https://huggingface.co/bigcode/starcider2-3b).
 The model was trained across 4 NVIDIA GeForce RTX 3090s using LoRA optimisation.
 The training parameters used can be found in the tuning script.

+### Multi-Agent Setup

+Due to the unique nature of some of the agents included, the multi-agent framework was implemented manually.
+To use it you first create an instance of `QiskitModel`.
+This initially consists of only the code generation model and there are several parameters that can be setup to modify prompt generation (shown in above scripts).
+The rest of the agents can be added to framework using functions like `add_rag_model`.
+You need to create an instance of the `RAGModel` class with the specific requirements that you want to set up.
+In future iterations, this will be simplified so you can simply specify framework configuration when creating the `QiskitModel`, without having to instantiate any other classes.